biemster/pmos-openbox-conky/README.md

 Support for sending messages will be provided by a web app.

 ## Power management
-The phone will suspend after 15 seconds of idle when `phone.py` calls `loginctl suspend`.
+The doas config `90-autosleep.conf` should be copied to `/etc/doas.d/` The phone will suspend after 15 seconds of idle when `phone.py` calls `loginctl suspend`.
 To wake up for incoming calls/text the following wake irq has to be enabled:
 ```